-The data exporter is the Customer, as defined in the Leafwire Digital Ltd. Customer Terms of Service (“Terms”).
+The data exporter is the Customer, as defined in the Leafwire Digital LLC Customer Terms of Service (“Terms”).

 B. Data importer

-The data importer is Leafwire Digital Ltd., a provider of automated link tagging and management software.
+The data importer is Leafwire Digital LLC, a provider of automated link tagging and management software.

 C. Data subjects